 Our Roadtrip Itinerary on a Map

 We spend 12 days exploring Ireland and rented a car for 10 of these days.
-We mostly focussed on the southwest and west of Ireland.
+We mostly focused on the southwest and west of Ireland.
 But, we also spend some time in and around Dublin.
 The pace of our roadtrip was moderate I would say.
 The first few days were more fast-paced, but the second half of the trip was more slow-ish.
 Some people do our route in a week, but we wanted to take our time.
 On the map below you will find the outline of our roadtrip itinerary.

 Day 1: Arrival + Explore Dublin

-After making our way to the city centre, we checked-in to our hotel and got rid of our bags.
+After making our way to the city center, we checked-in to our hotel and got rid of our bags.
 Then we headed out for lunch and started exploring Dublin.
 In the afternoon we visited the Leprechaun Museum, where we had booked a tour online a few days in advance.
 Just as a heads-up, you need to book in advance!
 They won’t sell you tickets on-site.
 We highly recommend starting off your Ireland roadtrip with a glimpse into some Irish tales and folklore!
 For more information on the Leprechaun Museum as well as things to do in Dublin in general, head to our Guide to Dublin!

 Where to stay